 Do – prepare the bat carefully

 Do – store the bat in off-season in a cool dry atmosphere away from excessive heat or damp.

 Do – re-oil the bat after any prolonged period of non-use: it’s particularly important to remember to do this prior to using in pre-season indoor nets.

-Do – inspect the bat regularly for damage in play and repair promptly.
+Do – inspect regularly for damage in play and perform bat repair promptly.